It’s so easy to forget that each day we make choices. And that all those choices – big and small – are the guiding force for our lives.

 When I catch myself thinking like this I know that I need a choices reality check.

 The truth is I could sell all my belongings and travel the world.
 I choose to have the companionship and responsibility of a dog.
 I choose to live my homesteading dreams now and own chickens.
-I choose to prioritize my relationship with Kale and build a life where we can spend time together.
 If I wanted to travel the world for an extended time, I would have to compromise some of the things I’m currently choosing.

 What about you?
 Could you travel if you didn’t own a home, car or pets?
 Are those choices that you want to change?